SebbaIndustries/roasted-potatoes/README.md

 # roasted-potatoes
-Linux scripts for I use, I really don't care what you do with them.
+Linux scripts I use, I really don't care what you do with them.
 Enjoy!